leenathomas01/Research-index/README.md

 ---

 **Note:** This index is updated retrospectively as work evolves.
 Earlier repositories may be reorganized, reclassified, deleted, made private, or connected to newer work over time to better reflect underlying architectural relationships.
-These repositories are primarily conceptual and architectural references rather than deployable software projects.
+> Note on AI related repos: These repositories are primarily conceptual and architectural references rather than deployable software projects.
-They are intended to be read, examined, and used as mental models for reasoning about AI systems, memory behavior, governance, and failure modes.
+> They are intended to be read, examined, and used as mental models for reasoning about AI systems, memory behavior, governance, and failure modes.
 >
 > Many entries document architectural patterns, system behaviors, and design principles that emerged through exploratory multi-model research rather than traditional implementation pipelines.